stonemjs/docs/src/docs/architecture/paradigms.md

 You *describe what* you want, not *how* to do it.

 **Philosophy**
 Let the framework do the heavy lifting through annotations and metadata by introspecting your code.
-You declare your intent — Stone.js figures out the structure.
+You declare your intent, Stone.js figures out the structure.

 **Core idea**
 Use **decorators** to tag your classes, methods, and properties.